chaoss/grimoirelab-perceval/README.md

     confluence       Fetch contents from a Confluence server discourse        Fetch posts from Discourse site
-    dockerhub        Fetch repository data from Docker Hub site gerrit           Fetch reviews from a Gerrit server git              Fetch commits from Git
+    dockerhub        Fetch repository data from Docker Hub site finos-meetings   Fetch entries from a CSV file with FINOS meetings attendance format gerrit           Fetch reviews from a Gerrit server git              Fetch commits from Git
     github           Fetch issues from GitHub